 Located in a beautiful outdoor space with shops, cafes and a Viking bar, La Bruja was a delight to find after wandering in through a cacao shop.
 I ordered the portobello taco plate and sat perfectly content in the shaded floral courtyard.

 The upstairs terrace sits modestly against the ruins of yet another parish.
-The pizza and salads here are tasty and the drinks are made with fresh juices and herbs.
+The pizza and salads here are delicious and the drinks are made with fresh juices and herbs.
 I had a watermelon salad with the artichoke and garlic pizza.

 Craft beers and volcano views, enough said.
 Come here for the rooftop patio and cerveza artisanal.
 If you’re lucky, you can sip beer while watching the volcano erupt.